deepseagirl/tiny-tools/refresher/README.md

 ```
 files: refresh.py and refre.sh
 ```
-` a shortcut for reverting a python virtualenv environment to a default/blank state (makes python3 instance by default*). `
+` a shortcut for reverting a python virtualenv environment to a default/blank state. `

 ` quickly tears down an active virtualenv instance and puts back up a fresh one in the same file location + ` ` with the same name as the original instance! ^_^ `